 You may also like:

-- How to open and extract compressed file on Mac
+- How to open and extract the compressed files on Mac

 - How to take screenshot in Mac Book Air